CLTPayne/headlines-app/README.md

 4. Update syntax to es6.
 Due to the timeline, chose es5 for this task due to greater familiarity.
 5. Consider using Jest for the test runner in future - as includes code coverage option
 6. If a real development scenario, would switch FT headlines API for the full API for full access to images and fix blurring at some sizes.
+7. Provide offline functionality.
+Did some research but didn't have time to implement.
+This FT Labs [article](https://labs.ft.com/2012/08/basic-offline-html5-web-app/) was very interesting as a starting point.